The Speed of Allosteric Signaling Within a Single-Domain Protein

 The actual isomerisation of the azobenzene moiety around its central N=N bond is a barrier-less picosecond process,\cite{naeg97} giving rise to the first peak in the lifetime analysis (the time-resolution of the experiment, 60~ps, does not allow us to time-resolve this process, see Methods).
 Since the photoswitch is covalently linked to the \mbox{$\alpha$3-helix}, it will however be in a very constrained environment immediately following isomerisation.
 It has been shown that the $\pi$-$\pi$*-band is a sensitive probe of any strained conformation of the photoswitch.\cite{spo02} We therefore attribute the second kinetic component to the release of that strain, and thus to the partial unfolding of the $\alpha$3-helix.
 The time constant, 4 or 6~ns, respectively, is a reasonable value for the forced unfolding of an $\alpha$-helix.\cite{Ihalainen2007} The process speeds up a little bit when a peptide ligand is present in the binding pocket, as a result of the allosteric force transduced towards the photoswitch.\cite{Bozovic2020b} Unfolding of the $\alpha$3-helix represents the starting point of the allosteric signal.

-To identify a spectroscopic signature of the addressee of the allosteric signal, the peptide ligand, we compare FTIR difference spectra of the isolated protein (Fig.~\ref{IR}a, purple) with that of the protein-peptide complex (Fig.~\ref{IR}b, green).
+To identify a spectroscopic signature of the addressee of the allosteric signal, the peptide ligand in its binding pocket, we compare FTIR difference spectra of the isolated protein (Fig.~\ref{IR}a, purple) with that of the protein-peptide complex (Fig.~\ref{IR}b, green).
 Each of these signals represent difference spectra upon photoswitching the samples from the \textit{cis}- to the \textit{trans}-state after effectively infinite time.
 There are prominent absorption changes in the amide I region between 1600 and 1700~cm$^{-1}$, arising mainly from backbone C=O modes of the protein and the peptide, which are known to be strongly structure dependent.\cite{barth02} When analyzing the response of the isolated protein, the amide~I band represents the conformational rearrangements of the protein upon photoswitching the \mbox{$\alpha$3-helix}.
 In contrast, in the protein-peptide complex, this band is the combined response of the protein and the peptide.
-Assuming that the spectra are additive, one can subtract out the protein's contribution and isolate the response of the peptide (potentially together with parts from the binding pocket that are directly affected) by taking the difference between these two spectra.
+Assuming that the spectra are additive, one can subtract out the protein's contribution and isolate the response of the peptide, potentially together with parts from the binding pocket that are directly affected, by taking the difference between these two spectra.
 Indeed, this double-difference spectrum reveals a clear spectroscopic signature (Fig.~\ref{IR}c,orange).

 Figs.~\ref{IR}d,e represent the transient signals of the isolated protein and the protein-peptide complex, respectively.
 The two maps do not differ significantly, as the overall signal is dominated by the response of the protein.
 Nevertheless, by taking the difference between the two maps, we can isolate the response of the peptide (Fig.~\ref{IR}f).
 Fig.~\ref{uvvis}c shows the time trace of the positive band at 1630~cm$^{-1}$ together with its lifetime analysis.
-The first peak related to the \textit{cis}-to-\textit{trans} isomerisation of the photoswitch is largely suppressed by the subtraction, while the second peak is delayed relative to $\alpha$3-helix folding.
-We attribute its timescale, 200~ns, to the time it takes for the allosteric signal to reach the peptide ligand.
+The first peak related to the \textit{cis}-to-\textit{trans} isomerisation of the photoswitch is largely suppressed by the subtraction, while the second peak is delayed relative to $\alpha$3-helix unfolding.
+We attribute its timescale, 200~ns, to the time it takes for the allosteric signal to reach the peptide ligand in its binding pocket.
+In contrast, the negative band at 1645~cm$^{-1}$ prevails for all times.